PA Marijuana Cards

 Steps To Getting Your Medical Marijuana Card In Pennsylvania

-There are three steps involved in gaining legal access to medical marijuana in Pennsylvania.
+There are 3 primary steps to get medical marijuana in Pennsylvania.

-First, you need to create a profile in the Medical Marijuana Registry which includes basic information such as your legal name, current address, and contact information.
+Follow link, create a profile in the Medical Marijuana Registry which includes information such as your legal name, current address, and contact information.

-Step 2 in qualifying for the Pennsylvania medical marijuana program is to have a state-licensed physician certify that you suffer from at least one of the qualifying medical conditions.
+Step 2 – Have a state-licensed physician certify that you suffer from at least one of the qualifying medical conditions.

-If you are involved in any assistance programs such as Medicaid, PACE/PACENET, CHIP, SNAP, and WIC, you might be eligible for fee reductions.
+Medicaid, PACE/PACENET, CHIP, SNAP, and WIC, may be eligible for fee a reduction.

 What Medical Marijuana Products Are Allowed?